zhhsplendid/HeadLM/comm_backend/head_ccl/transport/README.txt

-This folder contains ongoing work for calling RoCE RDMA
+This folder contains ongoing work for calling RoCE/IB RDMA